 FAQs

 Yes!
-Just use dairy-free butter and vegan chocolate chips.
+Since they are already egg free, just by using dairy-free butter and vegan chocolate chips, these cookies are made completely vegan!
 This will give you perfect gluten-free vegan chocolate chip cookies.

 What’s the texture like?